hardik1973/fhai-lineardigression-template/{{ cookiecutter.repo_name }}/README.md

 ------------
 * Add framework for performance evaluation
 * Add framework for hyper-parameter tuning
-* Add drone CI/CD set up
+* ~~Add drone CI/CD set up~~
 * Add file for versioning
+* Add MLflow/DVC for pipelining
+* Add option to have project specific version of python
+* Add template for integration tests
+* Customize pep8 version to follow